Pr0x13/iBrutr/README.md

 Features:
 Word-Mangling thanks to JTR

-True Bruteforce (if you have a few years to wait) Automatic Rate Limiter Sensing Feature (Hopefully won’t DDoS apple servers this time) =] Ability to Bruteforce Apple Web Objects Server Backends Multi-Curl - huge timing performance boost
+True Bruteforce (if you have a few years to wait)

+Automatic Rate Limiter Sensing Feature (Hopefully won’t DDoS apple servers this time) =]

+Ability to Bruteforce Apple Web Objects Server

+Multi-Curl - huge timing performance boost

 CLI